savina0202/Github_Actions_amd_gpu_validation_demo/README.md

 - ✅ Integration Tests Matrix (80% combination of Python versions × Driver versions)
 - ✅ Full Security Scan
 - ✅ Performance Benchmarks
-Note: the number of threshold can be defined as per demand

 **Test Matrix**:
 - Python: 3.9, 3.10